The fenicsx-tests-gsoc2024 script

 A boolean

-.
+trueorfalse.
 Whether hypre is enabled or not.
 Hypre is disabled when complex math is enabled.- software.packages.fenicsx-performance-tests:

 The version of the Debian package

-.- software.uname:
+fenicsx-performance-tests.- software.uname:

 The

-uname --kernel-name --kernel-release --kernel-version
+uname --kernel-name --kernel-release --kernel-versionstring.

-output of the DOLFINx tested program.
+Also the following timings are available, but we do not individually describe them; they are all grabbed from the table printed in the stdout output of the DOLFINx tested program.
 Some comments on their particular meaning can be found on this FEniCS discourse post.
-We merely point out that wall_tot
+We merely point out that wall_tot is the total wall time a particular step took, while reps is the number of repetitions of that step.

 - timings.build_box_mesh.reps: